Sage/streamlinejs/README.md

 * No language extension: the source code is normal Javascript.
   So you can keep your favorite code editor.
-* Easy to learn: (almost) all you need to know is a simple naming convention.
+* Easy to learn: (almost) all you need to know is a special callback.
 * Node-friendly: you can call asynchronous [node.js](http://nodejs.org) APIs directly.
   You don't need to add wrappers around existing APIs as long as they follow the node.js callback convention.
 And the _streamlined_ functions that you write will